AllenInstitute/deepinterpolation_nextflow/README.md

 nf files contains all required instruction to pull environments (dockers, ...) and launch the underlying figures code.

-Credentials
+Notes
 ========================
 Please reach out jeromel@alleninstitute.org for any questions.
 If this is useful to you, :wave: are welcome!
-Credentials are due to David Feng and the Code Ocean team.
+Credits are due to David Feng and the Code Ocean team.
+This repo results from the work of a lot of people.